kalinkalin/Imperator-language/README.md

 This is very standard and primary BNF grammar of a simple language.
 The most important and difficult things in this part are symbols defining arithmetic operations and logic conditions.
 Regarding first one, ```EXPRESSION``` symbol have to preserve operator precedence while parsing arithmetic expressions.
 It cannot be written just like:

 ```
+EXPRESSION --> FACTOR
 EXPRESSION --> FACTOR + EXPRESSION
 EXPRESSION --> FACTOR - EXPRESSION
 EXPRESSION --> FACTOR * EXPRESSION
 ...
 ```
+This parsing from left to right doesn't preserve the precedence, for example ```5 * 4 + 7``` where 4+7 would be done first.
+My approach was to go through the expression and to break up the whole expression preserving the precedence of operators, so the first terminated sub-expression would be the one with the biggest priority.
+This approach is very popular and well-known in simple compilers.